-LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
-LendingTree does not include all lenders, savings products, or loan options available in the marketplace.
+How Does LendingTree Get Paid?
+LendingTree is compensated by companies whose listings appear on this site.
+This compensation may impact how and where listings appear (such as the order or which listings are featured).
+This site does not include all companies or products available.

 10 Essential First-Time Homebuyer Tips

-Three quick strategies that may help:
+Three quick strategies that may help increase your score:

 • Pay your bills on time.
 Late payments pull your scores down quickly.

 • Pay off your card balances.
-Keep in mind that it may take 60 to 90 days to update your credit report after you’ve made a payment, so plan to pay off or reduce your credit card debt ahead of house hunting.
+Keep in mind that it may take 30 to 45 days to update your credit report after you’ve made a payment, so plan to pay off or reduce your credit card debt ahead of house hunting.

 Getting a mortgage after bankruptcy or foreclosure